Having a pet can be very rewarding. We love our pets, but they aren’t conducive to keeping our homes and vehicles clean.

 Packing tape can be used to pull up pet hair from your car.
-It is especially helpful when compared to a lint roller because it can grab hair from nooks and crannies.
+It is especially helpful compared to a lint roller because it can grab hair from nooks and crannies.
 You can use duct tape for a stronger pull, but you may find that it leaves more adhesive behind.

 When using duct tape on any interior surface of your car, it is recommended to test it on a small patch, hidden patch before you apply it to the whole surface.

 If you use duct tape, lightly apply the tape to the surface, and pull away gently.
-You aren’t trying to strip the surface, you’re just trying to create enough force to pull up the hair.
+You aren’t trying to strip the surface; you’re just trying to create enough force to pull up the hair.

 Try A Dryer Sheet

 Most of us already have dryer sheets at home to help keep static off our clothes.
 It turns out that these sheets are also great for removing pet hair from your car’s interior.
-Simply take a dryer sheet and go over any surfaces in your vehicle that have pet hair on them.
+Take a dryer sheet and go over any surfaces in your vehicle that have pet hair on them.